rohit2004metha/grievances/README.md

 # grievances
-A simple try at CRUD using Dotnet framework with React
+A simple try at CRUD using Dotnet framework with React.